 Know when to pause your history

-To keep yourself from having to go purge your histories time and time again, if you know you're about to listen to music that you don't want impacting your YouTube Music recommendations, you should pause your history, then un-pause it when you're done.
-For instance, if you're about to let your kids pick the music for the car ride to the lake, or you're going to use YouTube Music to provide the music at a party and know your partner's old college cohort is going to request dusty, old country songs every 20 minutes, that would be an excellent time to hit pause.
+if you know you're about to listen to music that you don't want impacting your YouTube Music recommendations, you should pause your history, then un-pause it when you're done.
+For instance, if you're going to use YouTube Music to provide the music at a party and know your partner's old college cohort is going to request dusty, old country songs every 20 minutes, that would be an excellent time to hit pause.
+Here's how:

 - Tap your avatar icon in the top right corner of YouTube Music's Home or Library tabs.

-Just make sure that at the end of the event, come back to the same screen to unpause it so that your history doesn't stay frozen in time.
+Just make sure that at the end of the party/sing-along/event, you come back to the same screen to unpause it so that your history doesn't stay frozen in time.

 Listen to more music